 - Final Official High School Transcript / Copy of GED / Home School Verification (Home School Verification Form can be found in the Admissions Office)

-- College Transcripts (If you have previously attended another college and wish to transfer credit)
+- Official College Transcripts (If you have previously attended another college and wish to transfer credit)

 - Keep acceptance letter as proof of acceptance and to take with you to your placement test.

 Step 3 (If needed): Financial Aid - Information about our Financial Aid process can be found here.

 Step 4: Placement Testing - Your acceptance letter will tell you if you require placement testing.
 Follow the directions on the letter to schedule a test.
 More information can be found here.